plyp-us/plyp-us.github.io/_posts/2023-06-01-plan-with-reverence.md

 And ... even though it might be enormous fun ... it might be entertaining ... it might be a good bonding experience for your team ... but, as a general rule, fuck that tired old bullshit of attending a special camp or muster or promisekeeper's rally to get a blast of good Christian self-discipline sunshine blasted up the ol' rookter!
 This is BETTER than what was outlined in the previous paragraph ... but it is still just not going to cut the ol' mustard ... it is still just not going to be enough to overcome the wrong-headedness of chasing the socially-appropriate *nice to have* goals that are not really *must have* goals.
 If your *must have* is not equal to the *must have* of a crack addict, then the tedium will drag you into the mud of the *quiet quit.*  Stop playing games with fantasies of making your high school football team, of being a Navy SEAL, of being some sort of perfect Christian husband/father/promise-keeper.
 GET REAL.

-# The BIG WHY has to be INESCAPABLE
+# The BIG WHY has to be an INESCAPABLE ROUTINE

+Discipline equals FREEDOM ... when we don't set our agenda, something else will ... when we're addicted to material SHIT or someother kind of fritterware, we might as well be a junkie or crack addict.

 Your Big Why has to be like a crack addiction that won't let go ... something that you'd crawl through shards of broken glass to get ... something that once the addiction is set results in a drive that deepens with each fix ... this is not a rational thing -- not something for your cognitive powers ... the Big Why has to ***FEEL*** more REAL than anything else in your entire existence ***feels*** to you ... your Big Why has to translate into a PERSONAL addiction, a genuine LOVE which simply will never allow for the old *quiet quit.*